 In general, the visual WFS will be used for most of the observations, as this ensures that the largest fraction of IR light enters the science channel.
-The IR WFS should be used for very red sources (V-K \geq 6 mag), which could otherwise not be observed with NAOS-CONICA, or for which the IR WFS provides a better correction.
-LGS observations, including those with SE mode, are possible only with the visual WFS, since the laser is a Na laser.
+The IR WFS should be used for very red sources (V- $K \ge 6$ mag), which could otherwise not be observed with NAOS-CONICA, or for which the IR WFS provides a better correction.

-6.10 Strehl Ratio and classification of OBs in Service mode (SM)
+Strehl Ratio and classification of OBs in Service mode (SM)